wilson-mok/demo/Azure-Data-Factory/data-pipeline/README.md

 ## Setup
 ### Pre-req
-In this demo, we are using 3 Azure resources:
+In this demo, we are using 4 Azure resources:
 1. Azure Data Factory (ADF)
 1. Azure SQL Database
+1. Azure Key Vault
 1. Azure Storage with hierachical namespace enabled (Data Lake gen 2)

 ### Integration